 “That ring is imbued with Energy, and upon wearing it, you shall recover.
-But it will not protect you from the Kai, and they will most likely seek to devour you.”
+However, it will not protect you from the Kai, and they will most likely seek to devour you.”

 The pirate stared at the jewelry and remembered the old man holding them in his hands the night before.

 “You need only put it on.
-The ring’s only purpose it to bestow healing powers unto the wearer.”
+The ring’s purpose is to bestow healing powers unto the wearer.”

 Alexx reached for the ring, wincing in pain.
 Once he worked his forefinger into it, an overwhelming force flowed through his body.
-A blue, wispy shroud enveloped his cuts and bruises, and any open tears tingled and appeared to fizzle.
-He was not sure how it was working, but he felt the pain lessen.
-His bones mended as they would naturally but faster.
+A blue, wispy shroud enveloped his cuts and bruises, and any open tears tingled and fizzled.
+He was not sure how it worked, but the pain lessened.
+His bones mended as they would naturally, except faster.

 “I find you to be a splendid vessel.
-I have no doubt that you have questions."
+No doubt you have questions."

 "Sure," Alexx replied, watching the Energy still moving around his limbs and stomach, "I don’t suppose you have a drink, do you?"